RasmussenLab/python_package/docs/index.rst

 ==================================

 Mockup is a Python package with some simple example code.
-To get started, explore the `mockup.Circle` class.
+To get started, explore the :class:`mockup.Circle` class.

 .. toctree::